chinmobi/gin-mvc/README.md

 rm -rf .git
 ```

-Then the project is ready to develop your own RESTful MVC-web application.
+Then the project is ready for developing your own RESTful MVC-web application.
 <br/>To test the works properly:

 ```sh